CtrlK

 Actionability

-Provides fully executable bash commands for every operation (install, auth, scrape, search, list), concrete examples for different product categories, a complete report template in markdown, and specific verification steps for authentication.
-Commands are copy-paste ready.
+Provides fully executable CLI commands for every step (install, auth, scrape, search, list), concrete bash examples for different product categories, a complete report template in markdown, and specific flag usage.
+Commands are copy-paste ready with realistic arguments.

 3 / 3